MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-2-Quotes.md

 #### Task 2 – Create Quote

-In this task, you will create a Quote from the Opportunity you created in Task
+In this task, you'll create a Quote from the Opportunity you created in Task

 1. In the same **Interested in Airpot XL Accessories** Opportunity, select the **Quotes** tab.